You are considering filing for Chapter 7 bankruptcy or Chapter 13 bankruptcy in Rockford. Bankruptcy is a common debt relief choice.

 Without further ado, let’s get started with Chapter 7 bankruptcy.

 Chapter 7 bankruptcy is the most common consumer bankruptcy in the United States.
 People appreciate the simplicity of Chapter 7 bankruptcy, the cost of the Chapter 7 bankruptcy, and the speed of debt relief.
 For example, in Rockford, you could get debt relief in about 120 days with a Chapter 7 bankruptcy.

-One of the challenges of Chapter 7 bankruptcy in Rockford is that you have to qualify (which you can estimate below).
+One of the challenges of Chapter 7 bankruptcy in Rockford is that you have to qualify.
 In order to qualify in Rockford, you often have to pass the Illinois bankruptcy means test.
 You can estimate that qualification below in Rockford.
 Let’s cover how you can qualify.

 The first part of the means test is to understand your income in relation to the median income levels for Illinois.
 It considers the average family size and income.

 To estimate your qualification, you can take the Rockford Chapter 7 qualification calculator below that is specific to Rockford.

 Finally, the most recent Illinois median income levels is for cases filed on or after May 15, 2022, and can be found below.

 If your income exceeds the median, you can move on to the second part of the means test to estimate qualification.
 The second part of the means test is to understand your actual expenses.
 You can check out our guide covering trying to qualify for Chapter 7 bankruptcy above the median.